LeanneCreedon/2023-GD4-3DGD-ICA_LeanneCreedon/README.md

 - [ ] When the torch object is crafted, the 2D sprite is not visable when the torch is first selected after being crafted.
 - [ ] When an item is picked up, the dialogue UI does not disable after the allocated time for it to remain enabled.
 This is due to the object being destroyed afterwards and therefore the script no longer knows to disable it.
-- [ ] Apple does not always add to the crate when interacted with.
+- [ ] Apple sometimes does not add to the crate when interacted with.
+Not sure why.
 - [ ] The NavMesh is not smooth in all areas of the map.
 Some parts are a bit hard to move through due to the mav mesh not covering the ground properly everywhere.
 - [ ] As seen, there is another brach named 'PerformanceDrop'.
 This branch was created becuase during the attempted implementation of the Objective System, something went wrong and the game started to lag more.
 The player controller also began to look strange.
+- [ ] When the player collides with an object, the collision works but is jittery.
+From researching this issue, it could be a number of things such as the scale of the assets being to big or small.
+The assets in the scene are scaled down small so that could be the problem.

 ## ⭐ Functionality Achieved ##